AndreynRosa/React-app-ts/README.md

 <p align="justify"> This project consists of a react application using redux and typescript. </p>

 <p align="justify"> Project architecture is designed to become scalable.
-From the commits organized with the help of the comitizen husky.
+From the commits organized with the help of the libraries comitizen husky.
 In the store layer, the project applied a pattern where the separation was done by functionality.
-Shared with duck patterns, but decides to separate actions, types and sagas. </p>
+Shared like ducks patterns, but decides to separate actions, types and sagas. </p>